 In the future, He Jiang will directly supply the relevant parts system to the North American car factory.
 They will also bring logistics operations in-house, eliminating the need for outsourcing.
 The initial investment for this endeavor amounts to 3 billion yuan.
 By establishing a factory in the United States, Heda will not only supply Tesla but also expand its customer base to include more American clients.
 This expansion holds significant importance for Heda’s future, especially in light of the projected growth in electric pickup trucks, electric intercontinental trucks, and self-driving distribution fleets.

-New Mexico Borderplex: Shen Guorong sitting at a table signing MOU
+New Mexico Borderplex Shen Guorong Sitting at a Table Signing Mou

 Shen Guorong, the chairman of the university, competes with the economy in the United States to determine the land of new factories in North America. ( Provided by Shen Guorong)